 TUDCA: Your liver is the organ that neutralizes most toxins, including pesticides.
 These toxins are then released into bile.
 TUDCA is a water-soluble bile acid that helps stimulate the release of bile into your gut.
 That gives it an exit route from your body via your stools.
 (106)

-BioActive Carbon: These carbon-based molecules from fulvic and humic acid extracts can bind pesticides and toxin-laden bile in your gut.
+Carbon-based binders: These carbon-based molecules from fulvic and humic acid extracts can bind pesticides and toxin-laden bile in your gut.
 This way you can excrete them in your stools.
 Also, some of these carbons are tiny, so they can enter your cells to help remove pesticides.

 Mitochondrial support: You can buy supplements designed for mitochondrial restoration.
 These include ones made with fulvic and humic acid extracts.
 These extracts contain everything your mitochondria need to rebuild and repair.